-A Granny Flat Agreement can help elderly parents to receive a pension and take advantage of Centrelink concessions such as Rent Assistance.
+A Granny Flat Agreement can help elderly parents maintain a pension and take advantage of Centrelink concessions such as Rent Assistance.
 According to the Australian Bureau of Statistics, 8.2% of people aged over 65 years live with their family with the living arrangement more likely as you get older, with 12.2% of people over 85 living at home.
-Many families make an informal agreement between themselves about how an older person would be cared for while living in a granny flat on the family property.
+Many families enter into an informal agreement between themselves about how an older person would be cared for while living in a granny flat on the family property.
 Not only does this appear the easier option – without paperwork – it appears frugal, helping children to the primary dwelling while avoiding any capital gains tax which might be incurred through a property transaction.

 However, the Australian Law Review Commission found in its 2017 report Elder Abuse – A National Legal Response that under an informal arrangement, if the relationship between parents and children breaks down or the promise of care is not delivered, the older person is put at a disadvantage.
 In some cases, an older person may even be left homeless.

 What is a granny flat interest?